Environmental performance of construction works

 FAQ on environmental performance calculation

-Do you have questions about environmental performance, the MPG calculation, or circular construction?
+Questions about environmental performance, the MPG calculation, or circular construction?
 Find the answers to the most frequently asked questions here.

-Frequently askes questions Environmental performance calculation
+Frequently asked questions Environmental performance calculation

 The Environmental Performance of Buildings (EPB - MPG in Dutch) calculates the environmental impact of the materials used in a building.
 The 2012 Building Decree makes this calculation mandatory for B&U: